Alfresco/docs-alfresco/enterprise-viewer/latest/using/index.md

 ##### Selection Tool

-The selection tool button is the default cursor when opening Enterprise Viewer and signifies that the mouse does not do anything out of the ordinary:
+The **Selection Tool** button is the default cursor when opening Enterprise Viewer and signifies that the mouse does not do anything out of the ordinary:

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar23.png %})